Economy of Georgia (country): Labour regulation

 With unemployment around 16% and many jobs in the informal sector, Georgia undertook a far-reaching reform of labour regulation.
 The new Labour Code was adopted on 17 December 2010.
-The new law eases restrictions on the duration of term contracts and the number of overtime hours and discards the premium required for overtime work.
+The new law eases restrictions on the duration of term contracts and the number of overtime hours, and discards the premium required for overtime work.
 It also eliminates the requirement to notify and get permission from the labour union to fire a redundant worker.
 The new law provides for 1 month's severance pay at least, replacing complex rules under which required notice periods depended on seniority and the manager had to write long explanations to labor unions and the relevant ministry.
-In general, new regulation makes Georgian labor market much more flexible.
+In general, new regulations make the Georgian labor market much more flexible.

-Coupled with the fact that Georgia also reduced the social security contributions paid on wages by businesses from 31% to 20% in 2005, and abolished them entirely starting January 2008, these changes make Georgia the sixth easiest place to employ workers globally.
+Coupled with the fact that Georgia also reduced the social security contributions paid on wages by businesses from 31% to 20% in 2005, and abolished them entirely starting January 2008, these changes make Georgia the sixth-easiest place to employ workers globally.

 Judicial procedure

-Reducing corruption in courts was one of the chief priorities of the new government.
+Reducing corruption in the courts was one of the chief priorities of the new government.
 Since 2004, when the Saakashvili administration came in, seven judges have been detained for taking bribes and 15 brought before the criminal courts.
-In 2005 alone the judicial disciplinary council reviewed cases against 99 judges, about 40% of the judiciary, and 12 judges were dismissed.
-At the same time judges’ salaries were increased fourfold, to reduce dependence on bribe money.
+In 2005 alone, the judicial disciplinary council reviewed cases against 99 judges, about 40% of the judiciary, and 12 judges were dismissed.
+At the same time, judges’ salaries were increased fourfold, to reduce dependence on bribe money.

 According to Global Property Guide index, Georgia currently holds 40 points out of 100.
 That stands for "The court system is highly inefficient, and delays are so long that they deter the use of the court system.
 Corruption is present, and the judiciary is influenced by other branches of government.
 Expropriation is possible."